A helping hand to be smoke-free

 Vaping

-Vapes, also known as e-cigarettes, are a dramatically less harmful way of using nicotine when compared to tobacco products.
-They are also an effective way to help people stop using tobacco products.
+Vapes, also known as e-cigarettes, are a dramatically less harmful way of using nicotine and are very effective at helping people stop using tobacco products.

 There is no tobacco in vaping, there is no burning and there is no smoke.